Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Arteriosclerosis occurs when fatty material collects along the walls of arteries, leading to blocked arteries.

-The blockage is often a result of atherosclerosis—a buildup of plaque composed of fat deposits, cholesterol, and other substances.
-Plaque ruptures and eventually a blood clot forms.
-The actual cause of a heart attack is a blood clot that forms within the plaque-obstructed area.
+The blockage is caused by a buildup of plaque in the arteries (atherosclerosis).
+Plaque is made up of deposits, cholesterol, and other substances.
+When a plaque breaks (ruptures), a blood clot quickly forms.
+The blood clot is the actual cause of the heart attack.

-If the blood and oxygen supply is cut off severely or for a long period of time, muscle cells of the heart suffer damage and die.
-The result is dysfunction of the muscle of the heart in the area affected by the lack of oxygen.
+If the blood and oxygen supply is cut off, muscle cells of the heart begin to suffer damage and start to die.
+Irreversible damage begins within 30 minutes of blockage.
+The result is heart muscle affected by the lack of oxygen no longer works as it should.

 Inherited (or genetic)

-Inherited or genetic risk factors are risk factors you are born with that cannot be changed, but can be improved with medical management and lifestyle changes.
+Inherited or genetic risk factors are risk factors you are born with that can't be changed.
+They can be improved with medicine and lifestyle changes.

-Acquired risk factors are caused by activities that we choose to include in our lives that can be managed through lifestyle changes and clinical care.
+Acquired risk factors are caused by activities that a person chooses to do.
+These can be managed through lifestyle changes and medical care.

-People with inherited low levels of HDL (high-density lipoproteins), high levels of LDL (low-density lipoprotein) blood cholesterol or high levels of triglycerides
+People with inherited low levels of HDL cholesterol, high levels of LDL cholesterol, or high levels of triglycerides

-People with a family history of heart disease (especially with onset before age 55)
+People with a family history of heart disease.
+This is especially true if the heart disease started before age 55.

 People with type 1 diabetes

-People with acquired low levels of HDL (high-density lipoproteins), high levels of LDL (low-density lipoprotein) blood cholesterol, or high levels of triglycerides
+People with acquired low levels of HDL cholesterol, high levels of LDL cholesterol, or high levels of triglycerides

 People who are under a lot of stress